deep-compute/wordvecspace/README.md

 # metric = type of distance calculation
 ```

-WordVecSpaceMem can also supports changing metric at the time of calculating distance.
+WordVecSpaceMem can also supports specifying metric at the time of calculating distance.

 Example:
 ```bash